Skip to main content

 • analytical methods

-There are many examples under early legislation (e.g. Directive 70/524) where individual feed additives may not be directly identifiable by name within the legislation, for example:
+There are many examples of authorisations made under early EU legislation (e.g. Directive 70/524) where individual feed additives may not be directly identifiable by name within the legislation, for example:

 • individual flavourings which are simply referred to in the legislation as ‘all natural products and corresponding synthetic products’ or ‘artificial substances’